zhangli-abcd/TVR-Applicability/draft-zdm-tvr-applicability.md

 ## Data Structure

-{{ I-D.ietf-tvr- schedule-yang}}defines TVR Node YANG Module and TVR Topology YANG Module.
+{{ I-D.ietf-tvr-schedule-yang}}defines TVR Node YANG Module and TVR Topology YANG Module.
 The Node YANG Module includes node power schedule and interface schedule, the Topology YANG Module includes nodes schedule and links schedule.

 Based on the preceding four types of schedule, the schedule database should contain four types of schedule entries in